nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction_to_Amazon_Web_Services/introtoaws3.md

 ### Step 2: Choose virtual machine

 For this tutorial, select the AWS region that is closest to your current geographic location.
-The AWS region of your remote machine is displayed on the top right of this page:
+The AWS region of your remote machine is displayed on the top right of this page.
+Click on it and choose that best describes your current location.

 ![AWS Dashboard](../../images/aws_2.PNG "AWS amazon machine selection")